mes6/Game-Notes/GreatQuestion_notes/Plans/Dementia's Plans.md

 	- Implied Previous murders - insinuate that [[Rot]] helped kill many
 		- "Don't think this is the first time you've killed for me"
 		- "There once was a time we'd kill for each other without a word being said - now we're reduced to this..."
-	- Unnamed 'Feywilde Scientist' :
+	- Unnamed ' #Feywilde Scientist' :
 		- Knew of [[Rot]] as Conqueror and Chess as [[Rot]]'s second in command
 	- [[Smokey Joe]] :
 		- Knows [[Dementia Malidict]] bought [[Rot]]'s [[Memory Gems]]